Upgrading and University Preparationufv.ca/upgrading

 For a fee schedule, contact Alyson Seale in Chilliwack at 604-702-2621 or email@example.com.

-The TASK program is offered on the Chilliwack campus.
+The TASK program is located at the Chilliwack campus.
 The student union shuttle bus is available for students coming in from Abbotsford.

 |TASK 051||Program and Workplace Essentials|